-We are the 2016 Project Elijah Payload team, and we were excited to work on the payload and perform a few experiments.
-This report details payload design, vegetation health monitoring system, immersive experience, stabilization system, and the air quality system.
+We are the 2016 Project Elijah Payload team, and we were excited to work on the payload and perform some cool experiments.
+This report goes in detail about the payload design, vegetation health monitoring system, immersive experience, stabilization system, and the air quality system.